bitgapp/eqMac/README.md

 ### Roadmap
 Idea is to become the ultimate Audio toolbox for macOS (some features might not be open sourced)
-* Expert EQ - Ultimited bands
+* Expert EQ - Ultimited bands + Spectrum analyzer
 * Reverb - Spatial audio enchancement
 * Volume mixer - Apply different volume levels per each application
 * Input audio source - Apply effects to any device: guitar, microphone etc.